Does Yellow Shea Butter Stain Clothes?

 Amount Applied

-The quantity of shea butter applied also affects the degree of staining.
-Using a large amount can result in a higher chance of staining, increasing the likelihood of the butter coming into contact with the fabric.
+The quantity of shea butter applied directly affects the degree of staining.
+Using more than a pea-sized amount on skin significantly increases the likelihood of butter coming into contact with fabric and causing transfer stains.

 Rubbing and Absorption